ioccc-src/winner/2012/README.md

 + could only be run on a particular vendor's platform

-+ were very similar to previous winners
++ were very similar to previous winning entries

 + were based on an overused theme such as yet another fractal display program